Types of Electric Guitar

 Photo by My Silent Side

-Solid Body V Fly Guitar
+Solid Body Flying V Guitar

 Photo by Freebird_71

-I owned both guitars in the top picture, and while the 'Les Paul Epiphone Standard Plus' gives me a very smooth and beautiful tone on the neck pickup and bright deep sound on the bridge pickup, the Ibanez GRG-270B has much sharper tone and it pushes a lot more volume from its pickups, plus it has the vibrato bar that allows me to perform crazy tricks and growls.
+I owned both guitars in the top picture, and while the 'Les Paul Epiphone Standard Plus' gives me a very smooth and beautiful tone on the neck pickup and a bright deep sound on the bridge pickup, the Ibanez GRG-270B has a much sharper tone, and it pushes a lot more volume from its pickups, plus it has the vibrato bar that allows me to perform crazy tricks and growls.

 An example of a vibrato bar trick:

 By the way, when I was playing around with the volume knob and the pickup switch on the Ibanez GRG-270B, I eventually managed to achieve a smoother tone for lighter guitar solos.
-I turned the volume knob down a bit and it also cut down the sharpness of the sound.
-Next I switched to the neck + middle pickup combination and that gave me the sound resembling the Les Paul Standard on the neck pickup, especially when I was playing above the 12th fret.
+I turned the volume knob down a bit, and it also cut down the sharpness of the sound.
+Next I switched to the neck + middle pickup combination, and that gave me the sound resembling the Les Paul Standard on the neck pickup, especially when I was playing above the 12th fret.

 Return to Home Page

-This article was last updated on January 18, 2024
+This article was last updated on August 29, 2025